Automated ticketing at railway stations soon

-“Once the ticketing system is activated, you can use a card at the gates, get access through an app on the phone or through vending machines, or you can even buy them over the counter as usual,” Fernando said.
+“Once the ticketing system is activated, you can use a card at the gates, get access through an app on the phone or through vending machines, or you can even buy them over the counter as usual,” he said.

 “We will start electrifying suburban railways in 2020.
 First, we will electrify the trains on the route from Panadura to Veyangoda.
 By 2022, the Kelaniweli line will be completed.
 This is the line which goes across Nugegoda to Avissawella,” he noted.

-According to Fernando, tenders for the Kelaniweli line will be called by mid this year.
+Accordingly, tenders for the Kelaniweli line will be called by mid this year.